Skip to main content

 PGP (Pretty Good Privacy)

-It's what's known as asymmetric encryption, and it involves a public key to encrypt emails and a private key to decrypt them.
+It uses asymmetric encryption, with a public key to encrypt emails and a private key to decrypt them.

-Technically, PGP secures email content by combining both symmetric and asymmetric techniques — but the essential takeaway is that it creates a situation where only the intended recipient can decrypt the message.
+PGP secures email content by combining both symmetric and asymmetric techniques.
+The essential takeaway is that only the intended recipient can decrypt the message.

 S/MIME (Secure/Multipurpose Internet Mail Extensions)